 How World War I and World War II influenced womens fashions

-I think the pictures are most interesting.
+I think the photos that illustrate how World War I and World War II influenced women’s fashions are most interesting.
 They include:

 - a well dressed postwoman in 1918, wearing trousers and posed with her bicycle